AUBURN HILLS, Mich., Feb. 20, 2012 /PRNewswire/ --

-- Chrysler Group Sterling Heights (Michigan) Assembly Plant Manager, Tyree Minner, honored during 25th Annual Event
+- Chrysler Group SUV Vehicle Line Executive honored during 26th Annual Event

-- Award recognizes "exceptional career gains in government and industry, in lifetime achievement and in pioneering feats"
+- Award recognizes "exceptional career gains in government and industry, and in lifetime achievement"

 - Chrysler Group continues its nearly two-decades long support of the BEYA Global Competitiveness Conference

-Minner and other 2011 BEYA recipients were honored at the 25th BEYA Science, Technology, Engineering and Mathematics (STEM) Global Competitiveness Conference and Awards Gala on February 19 in Washington D.C.
 The BEYA Conference honors outstanding leaders in the STEM fields and provides excellent opportunities for professional development, networking, and recruiting.
-Chrysler has been the exclusive sponsor of the BEYA Awards Gala for nearly two decades.
-Minner is the latest in a long list of BEYA Award winners at Chrysler.
+Chrysler Group has been the exclusive sponsor of the BEYA Awards Gala for nearly two decades.
+Durham is the latest in a long list of BEYA Award winning engineers at Chrysler Group.

-About Chrysler's Leadership Commitment to Diversity and Inclusion
+About Chrysler Group's Leadership Commitment to Diversity and Inclusion

 About Chrysler Group LLC

-Chrysler Group LLC, formed in 2009 from a global strategic alliance with Fiat S.p.A., produces Chrysler, Jeep®, Dodge, Ram, Mopar® and Fiat vehicles and products.
-With the resources, technology and worldwide distribution network required to compete on a global scale, the alliance builds on Chrysler Group's culture of innovation – first established by Walter P. Chrysler in 1925 – and Fiat's complementary technology – from a company whose heritage dates back to 1899.
+Chrysler Group LLC, formed in 2009 to establish a global strategic alliance with Fiat S.p.A., produces Chrysler, Jeep, Dodge, Ram, Mopar, SRT and Fiat vehicles and products.
+With the resources, technology and worldwide distribution network required to compete on a global scale, the alliance builds on Chrysler Group's culture of innovation, first established by Walter P. Chrysler in 1925, and Fiat's complementary technology that dates back to its founding in 1899.

-Headquartered in Auburn Hills, Mich., Chrysler Group's product lineup features some of the world's most recognizable vehicles, including the Chrysler 300, Jeep Wrangler and Ram Truck.
+Headquartered in Auburn Hills, Mich., Chrysler Group's product lineup features some of the world's most recognizable vehicles, including the Chrysler 300 and Town & Country, Jeep Wrangler, all-new Dodge Dart, Ram 1500, Jeep Grand Cherokee SRT8 and Fiat 500.
 Fiat contributes world-class technology, platforms and powertrains for small- and medium-size cars, allowing Chrysler Group to offer an expanded product line including environmentally friendly vehicles.